Batman (TV series): Season 1

 Lorenzo Semple Jr. had signed on as head scriptwriter.
-He wrote the pilot script, and generally wrote in a pop-art adventure style.
+He wrote the pilot script and generally wrote in a pop-art adventure style.
 Stanley Ralph Ross, Stanford Sherman, and Charles Hoffman were script writers who generally leaned more toward campy comedy, and in Ross's case, sometimes outright slapstick and satire.
-It was originally intended as a one-hour show, but ABC changed the premiere date from Fall 1966 to January of that year.
-With the network having only two early-evening half-hour time slots available, the show was split into two parts, to air twice a week in 30-minute installments on Wednesdays and Thursdays.
+It was initially intended as a one-hour show, but as ABC executives changed the premiere date from fall 1966 to January and the network having only two early-evening half-hour time slots available, the show was split into two parts to air in 30-minute installments on Wednesdays and Thursdays.
 A cliffhanger connected the two episodes, echoing the old movie serials.

-Some ABC affiliates were not happy that ABC included a fourth commercial minute in every episode of Batman.
+Some ABC affiliates were unhappy that ABC included a fourth commercial minute in every episode of Batman.
 One affiliate refused to air the series.
 The network insisted it needed the extra advertising revenue.

-The Joker, the Penguin, the Riddler, Catwoman, Mr. Freeze, and the Mad Hatter, villains who originated in the comic books, all appeared in the series, the plots for which were deliberately villain-driven.
-According to the producers, Frank Gorshin was selected to portray Riddler due to the fact that he was a Batman fan since childhood.
+The Joker, the Penguin, the Riddler, Catwoman, Mr. Freeze, and the Mad Hatter, villains who originated in the comic books, all appeared in the series, the plots of which were deliberately villain-driven.
+According to the producers, Frank Gorshin was selected to portray Riddler because he had been a Batman fan since childhood.
 Catwoman was portrayed by three different actresses during the series run: by Julie Newmar in the first two seasons, by Lee Meriwether in the feature film based on the series, and by Eartha Kitt in the third and final season.

+Burgess Meredith improvised the Penguin's "quacking" to avoid coughing out loud from smoke getting caught in his throat from the cigarette required for the role.

 The show was extraordinarily popular, and was considered "the biggest TV phenomenon of the mid-1960s".

 Season 2

 Semple's participation in the series decreased in the second season.
-In his autobiography Back to the Batcave Adam West explained to Jeff Rovin – to whom he dictated the autobiography after rejecting an offer to contribute to The Official "Batman" Batbook written by Joel Eisner – that when work on the second season commenced following the completion of the feature film, Dozier, his immediate deputy Howie Horwitz, and the rest of the cast and crew rushed their preparation.
+In his autobiography Back to the Batcave, Adam West explained to Jeff Rovin – to whom he dictated the autobiography after rejecting an offer to contribute to The Official "Batman" Batbook written by Joel Eisner – that when work on the second season commenced following the completion of the feature film, Dozier, his immediate deputy Howie Horwitz, and the rest of the cast and crew rushed their preparation.
 Thus, they failed to give themselves enough time to determine what they wanted to do with the series during season two.

 John Astin replaced Frank Gorshin as The Riddler for a pair of episodes when Gorshin's new agents at William Morris demanded more money.